 [*Are you a music teacher or tutor?
 Get in touch with us here at Soundfly and ask about our affiliate program!]

 Here are a few of the things I often recommend to musicians of all instruments and skill levels who want to get the most out of their lessons.
-And while you’re here, if you’re new to Soundfly, check out our diverse offering of online courses that come with six weeks of professional 1-on-1 coaching—it’s a totally reinvented way to learn online, and what you read in this article can help your learning go a long way!
+And while you’re here, if you’re new to Soundfly, check out our four-week mentorship program which pairs you with a Mentor for a personalized goal-oriented session.
+It’s a totally reinvented way to learn online, and what you read in this article can help your learning go a long way!